 To satisfy its long-term rate-of-return objectives, the Station relies on a total return strategy in which investment returns are achieved through both capital appreciation (realized and unrealized) and current yield (interest and dividends).
-The Station targets a diversified asset allocation that places a greater emphasis on equity investments within a balanced portfolio to achieve its long-term return objectives within prudent risk constraints.
+The Station targets a diversified asset allocation that places a greater emphasis on investments in long-term growth, inflation protection, deflation protection, and liquidity strategies in a balanced portfolio to achieve its long-term return objectives within prudent risk constraints.